kad99kev/kad99kev/README.md

 - 🎧  I like listening to alternative music
 - 👨‍🏫 I like teaching and sharing knowledge 😄
 - 🤔  I'd like to get some help with some training optimizations, model evaluations in Deep Learning and also logging (like Weights & Biases)
-- 💬  You can ask me about football, AI anything really!
+- 💬  You can ask me about football, AI or anything really!
 - 📫  How to reach me:

 [1]: https://twitter.com/kad99kev